A Possible Solution to the Difficulty in the Interpretation of Deuteron Compositeness: Conclusion

 \section{Conclusion}

 In this paper, we have formalized compositeness and elementariness in the case that the interaction contains an intrinsic energy dependence.
-We then discussed the separation of Schrodinger equation and Lippmann-Schwinger equation driven by the energy dependency.
+We then discussed the separation of Schrodinger equation and Lippmann-Schwinger equation driven by the energy dependence.

 Since none of the numerical calculations can reproduce a reasonable compositeness for deuteron under current assumption, we have performed a perturbative calculation on compositeness.
 We have found that if we follow surjective interpretation strictly, we can have a direct relationship between binding energy and compositeness: if the binding energy indicated by scattering length is lower than that from experiment, the compositeness will likely always be larger than one, and vice versa.
-Further, under the surjective interpretation that any energy dependency comes from other states, we concluded that elementary should be positive.
-Through proof by contradiction, we have concluded that surjective interpretation is not appropriate for deuteron through T. Sekihara's formalism.
-The origin of such an outcome can be traced back to energy dependence in the interaction that cannot be expressed by other states or channels.
+On the other hand, we concluded that the elementariness induced by other states should be positive.
+Through proof by contradiction, we have concluded that surjective interpretation is not appropriate for deuteron.
+The origin of such outcome can be traced back to energy dependence in the interaction that cannot be expressed by other states or channels.

 In order to solve this problem, we proposed a straightforward extension by defining a new quantity interactioness, and thus the generalized interpretation can be discussed case by case.
 However, this extension will require an exact knowledge on the interaction.
 Alternatively, we propose to modify the theory from quantum mechanics into field theory formalism.
 Even though there may be some difficulty in interpretation since states are not prominent in QFT, the interactions are more well-defined.